Baldwin I, Latin Emperor: Early life and family history

 In 1186, the younger Baldwin had married Marie, daughter of Count Henry I of Champagne, and Marie of France.
 The chronicler Gislebert describes Baldwin as being infatuated with his young bride, who nevertheless preferred prayer to the marital bed.

-Immediately after this arrangement, the count of Hainaut's son Baldwin, thirteen years old, received as wife Marie, the count of Champagne's sister, twelve years old, at Château-Thierry.
-This Marie began sufficiently young to devote herself to divine obedience in prayers, vigils, fasts and alms.
-Her husband Baldwin, a young knight, by chaste living, scorning all other women, began to love her alone with a fervent love, which is rarely found in any man, so that he devoted himself to his sole wife only and was content with her alone.
-The solemn rejoicing of the wedding was celebrated at Valenciennes with an abundance of knights and ladies and men of whatever status.

 Through Marie, Baldwin had additional connections and obligations to the defenders of the Holy Land: her brother Henry II of Champagne had been King of Jerusalem in the 1190s (leaving a widow and two daughters who needed help to keep and regain their territories in Palestine).
 Marie's uncles Richard I of England and Philip II of France had just been on the Third Crusade.

 Baldwin's own family had also been involved in the defence of Jerusalem: his uncle Philip had died on Crusade.
-Baldwin's maternal grandmother was great-aunt of Queen Isabella I of Jerusalem and the counts of Flanders had tried to help Jerusalem relatives in their struggle.
+Baldwin's maternal grandmother was a great-aunt of Queen Isabella I of Jerusalem and the Counts of Flanders had tried to help Jerusalem relatives in their struggle.
 Baldwin wanted to continue the tradition.
 Margaret died in 1194, and the younger Baldwin became Count of Flanders.
 His father died the next year, and he succeeded to Hainaut.